OxygenFramework/Oxygen.jl/docs/src/index.md

 julia --threads 4
 ```

-``serveparallel(queuesize=1024)`` Starts the webserver in streaming mode and spawns n - 1 worker
-threads.
-The ``queuesize`` parameter sets how many requests can be scheduled within the queue (a julia Channel)
-before they start getting dropped.
-Each worker thread pops requests off the queue and handles them asynchronously within each thread.
+``serveparallel()`` Starts the webserver in streaming mode and handles requests in a cooperative multitasking approach.
+This function uses `Threads.@spawn` to schedule a new task on any available thread.
+Meanwhile, @async is used inside this task when calling each request handler.
+This allows the task to yield during I/O operations.

 ```julia
 using Oxygen